-Once upon a time in Black Entrepreneur History lived an African American female named Pauline Elizabeth Hopkins who became an outstanding writer and journalist/editor as well as singer and novelist, believed to have written the first African American fiction novel with African characters, taking place on the continent of Africa.
+Once upon a time in Black Entrepreneur History lived an African American woman named Pauline Elizabeth Hopkins who became an outstanding writer and journalist/editor as well as singer and novelist, believed to have written the first African American fiction novel with African characters, taking place on the continent of Africa.

 She became interested in the arts, theater and singing as her parents had already founded the Hopkins Colored Troubadours, a Family Theater Company.
 She performed as singer in the company which was known for bringing great entertainment for audiences in the style of musical comedies.
 The Family Theater Company also entertained as support for other acts.